olegabu/nsd-commercial-paper/README.md

 ```
 ## Each member starts their nodes

-After all generation is done and over you can start the orderer and the depository peers on on depository host nsd.
+After all generation is done and over you can start the orderer and the depository peers on depository host nsd.
 This command creates and joins channels, installs and instantiates chaincodes on nsd peers:

 ### NSD